uq-its-ss/design-system/docs/testing/visual-regression.md

       - `http://localhost:6007/iframe.html?id=<storyId>` for React stories.
       - `http://localhost:6006/iframe.html?id=<storyId>` for HTML stories.
     - Writes the final `uris` (with correct base URLs) and `viewports` to `scripts/screenshot.config.json`.
-7.  **Run Regression Tests:** `node scripts/screenshot.js` is executed.
+7.  **Run Regression Tests:** `node scripts/screenshot.mjs` is executed.
 This script then uses the newly generated `screenshot.config.json` to instruct your visual regression tool to:
-    - Spin up local web servers for `packages/storybook-html/storybook-static` on port `6006` and `packages/storybook-react/storybook-static` on port `6007` (or connect to pre-existing ones if your `screenshot.js` handles that).
+    - Spin up local web servers for `packages/storybook-html/storybook-static` on port `6006` and `packages/storybook-react/storybook-static` on port `6007` (or connect to pre-existing ones if your `screenshot.mjs` handles that).
     - Visit each URL listed in `uris`.
     - Capture screenshots at the specified `viewports`.
     - Compare them against baseline images.